Internet searches for ‘dry skin’ show need for adaptive skin care

 An important observation is that as the Fall months begin, the atmosphere begins to dry out, and consequently, there is a rise in people’s concern about the occurrence of dry skin.
 It is also relevant to point out that the people searching for “dry skin” may not (1) be fully aware of the relationship between outdoor weather and indoor drying stresses and (2) have an adaptive skin-care regimen that addresses such stresses.

 Are you among the people who get surprised by seasonal occurrences of dry skin?

 If so, as Fall begins, it’s probably helpful to inspect those areas of your skin that are prone to dryness, as evidenced by skin roughness and skin flakes, in order to establish a baseline condition.
-Begin monitoring the Dry Skin Index with the DSI Sense so that you can adapt your skin-care practices.
+Use the Dermidia Select web app to estimate indoor drying stresses so that you can adapt your skin-care practices.
 Then, as winter approaches with even drier outdoor/indoor air, you’ll be able to respond with moisturizing lotions and creams together with a room humidifier when indoor relative humidities decline below 40 to 45%.